 When thinking about whether to whiten teeth before or after braces, it’s important to remember that each person’s teeth respond differently.
 For some, whitening before treatment may offer an initial boost to their smile.
 Others, however, may prefer to wait for the evenness that can come after orthodontic adjustments are complete.

 Our team at Maylands Dental Centre can review your dental history and orthodontic progress to recommend a whitening approach suited to your needs.
-This includes considering enamel condition, previous dental work, and any areas affected by orthodontic appliances.
+This includes considering the teeth’s condition, previous dental work, and any areas affected by orthodontic appliances.
 A consultation offers the opportunity to explore your options and choose a method and timing that fit your smile goals.